Smart-Display-Series/SmartDisplay5/source/object dictionary.rst

 -------------
 ..

-  **SamrtDisplay5** Interface is Canbus.
+  **SamrtDisplay5** Hardware Interface is Canbus.
-  All graphic is updated by CANBUS-Interface.
+  All graphics access the object dictionary by CANopen.

   .. image:: ./images/vehicle-animation.gif

 Electrical